MotorMath

 Questions

-- Does the result account for reserve fuel or low-fuel warnings?
+Does the calculator account for reserve fuel below the warning light?

-- Why does my real-world range differ from the calculator result?
+Why might my actual range differ from the calculator's output?

 Sources & Methodology